 Another downside is that if you are sending a secure message to someone who does not have an account with the exact same encrypted email service provider, then you need to provide them with a secret pass-phrase or key, outside of email.
 For instance, Protonmail explains the process here: https://protonmail.com/support/knowledge-base/encrypt-for-outside-users/

 Also worth noting is that such an encrypted email account cannot be used to receive secure messages from others who do not have their own encrypted email account.
 For example, you cannot place your Protonmail email address on your business card and expect that received messages will be secure.

 Can Encyro Read My Data

-Technically, Encyro can access your data.
+Technically, Encyro can access your data since Encyro manages your encryption keys for you.
 However we take the privacy of your data seriously and unless there is a specific need (such as concerns regarding abusive usage/profanity) we do not access your messages or files.
 Access is restricted to a very small number of personnel with high security clearance.
 Read more about our organizational security safeguards.

 With Encyro, you can reset your password if you forget it and will not lose access to your past data.

 Encyro also lets you receive securely from others without an Encyro account.
 You can place your Encyro upload page address on your business card or other paperwork with instructions such as "Submit completed form to ..."